secretGeek/til/sleep/why_sleep.md

 ## Mind

+> Going short of sleep is like forgetting to save a document you've worked on all day.
+> <br />&mdash;Caroline Webb (Ho to have a good day)

 * Poor memory
 * Poor creativity
 * Lowered alertness
 * Alzheimer's
 * Many other neurological conditions
 * Everything else imaginable, basically

 ## Source